Rayokii/Rayokii/README.md

     I’m interested in computer science, video games, music, cars and fashion

         I have knowledge in: Python, HTML/CSS, JavaScript, Java, Bash & SQL

-        Also some knowledge in Bootstrap, React & JavaFX
+            I also some knowledge in Bootstrap, React & JavaFX